 In tension settings, the feature diamonds are showcased with a minimal amount of metal coverage.
 With its gravity defying look, such rings usually become the center of attention in social gatherings.

 While a tension setting might be a wonderful alternative to solitaire prong setting ring designs, there are some limitations to them too.
-For example, you might not be able to design a three-stone tension set ring for obvious reasons and a tension setting cannot be resized.
+For example, you might not be able to find a three-stone style tension ring for obvious reasons and a tension setting cannot be resized.